HIV-AIDS Prevention Initiative in Sub-Saharan Africa

 Since 2010, the AUA has worked with non-government organizations and Ministries of Health to send dozens of volunteers to Sub-Saharan Africa to perform adult male circumcisions.
 As more countries increase their efforts and receive the necessary funding and support, the need for volunteers will continue to grow.

-If you are interested in participating in the AUA Male Circumcision Program, please complete the online application and attach electronic versions of the following documents:
+If you are interested in participating in the AUA Male Circumcision Program, email the AUA International Programs department with the following:

 - Curriculum Vitae (C.V.)